TORQUAY and TOR MOHAM PARISH.

 *Churchill James, Tor hill

-Connor John, Orchard pl
+Connor John, Orchard p

 *Dewe Frederick, Torwood